SuperSneakyPython/Timer_Counter/README.md

-Wrote a script to calculate the time of a script/process.
+Calculates the time of a script/process.

+See script or example for details.